Cubs vs. Brewers Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Taillon has two starts in a row of five innings or more.
+- Steele has 12 starts in a row of five innings or more.

-- In 23 appearances this season, he has finished two without allowing an earned run.
+- In 24 appearances this season, he has finished five without allowing an earned run.

 |Opponent